Parking Permits & FAQs

-We are pleased to introduce virtual parking permits to the Pepperdine community.
-This option provides an easy, efficient and sustainable way to manage vehicle registration and parking management procedures on campus.
+We are pleased to offer parking permits to the Pepperdine community.
 Please review the following FAQs to learn more.
-We welcome your questions at email@example.com or by calling our reception services team at 310-506-4700 during regular business hours.
+We welcome your questions at email@example.com or by calling our reception services team at 310.506.4700 during regular business hours.

-- Enter the vehicle information and purchase a parking permit at this website.
+- Enter the vehicle information and purchase a parking permit in the parking portal website.

 - License Plate Recognition (LPR) cameras scan license plates of vehicles entering and parking on campus.
 Using a mobile, hand-held, or vehicle-mounted system, they will scan license plates one vehicle and one area at a time.